 - Average customer satisfaction score

-By keeping track of the following metrics, management teams can get a view on ROI and new opportunities for the SaaS support delivered:
+By keeping track of the following metrics, management teams can get a view of ROI and new opportunities:

 - Customer satisfaction score year to date